atamberg/cs341-firegl/final/final.md

 ### Failed Experiments

-- Shadows
+- **Shadows**

 ### Challenges

-- Deferred Shading
-- Particles
+- **Deferred Shading**
-- Fire spread
+- **Particles**
-#### Texture baking
+- **Fire spread**: Fire spread was quite tedious as we had to figure out the perfect parameters to pass in order to get a nice fire spread effect while keeping it stable.
-Texture baking was particularly hard at the beginning, many tutorials were telling use the different unwrap options in Blender, but each time we did that it made a mess.
+- **Texture baking**: Texture baking was particularly hard at the beginning, many tutorials were telling use the different unwrap options in Blender, but each time we did that it made a mess.
 At the end, for the pine tree we were able to bake the texture without any unwrapping and then for the second tree type we simply used photoshop to create the texture, realising that our meshes only had two colors...

 ## Contributions